TowerDefenceG/WaspVFrog/README.md

 - Click ‘>>’  to speed up time

-- Press escape to pause the game
+- Press 'P' to pause the game

 <b>Master these actions to strategically defend the frog village! </b>